ChristosK17/ArcheologicalMuseum/README.md

 # Archeological Museum Database Handler

 This is an app that hadles an abstract Archeological Museum Database!
-It's developed with Python and uses the sqlite library for the connection with the database.
+It's developed with Python.
+It uses the sqlite library for the connection with the database and tkinter for the GUI.

 # File Structure
 - The ```db_handler.py``` is a custom library based on abstractions in order to make easy the CRUD implementation.